FAQSWe've Got Answers

 What is an orthodontist?

 An orthodontist is a dental specialist who has received two to three years of additional training and experience.
-Dr. Ward is able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.
+Dr. Crosta is able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.

 What’s the best age to visit the orthodontist?